 Warrant sought after shots fired incident in Bluefield

 Apr.
-5—BLUEFIELD — Police were seeking a warrant Wednesday after shots were fired during an early morning domestic incident.
+6—BLUEFIELD — Police were seeking a warrant Wednesday after shots were fired during an early morning domestic incident.

 The incident was reported about 6:40 a.m. at a Frederick Street residence in Bluefield.